cu-mkp/m-k-manuscript-data/_texts/p-151v_tl.md

 > *at left bottom margin*
 >
 >
 > You cannot use this to oil hairy animals, because it is too strong and rigid, but it is good to apply to the foot of a little animal, like a <span class="al">fly</span> and other similar things.
-It is also excellent to dye white stones
+It is also excellent to dye white stones <span class="ill"></span>